No Place to Hide (1973 film)

 No Place to Hide is a 1973 American thriller film directed by Robert Allen Schnitzer and starring Sylvester Stallone.
-The film is about New York in the late 1960s; a politically motivated group of students plans bombings of company offices who do business with dictators in Central American countries.
-But when they contact a known terrorist and bombing specialist, the FBI gets on their track.
+The film is about New York in the late 1960s, a politically motivated group of students plans bombings of company offices who do business with dictators in Central American countries, but when they contact a known terrorist and bombing specialist, the FBI gets involved.

 The film was re-cut and re-released as Rebel with greater emphasis on Stallone's character after he rose to fame.
 In 1990, the film was again re-edited, this time as a comedy, and released under the title A Man Called...
 Rainbo.

+In 2025, director Robert Allen Schnitzer gave the film a 4K remaster using the title Rebel: Director’s Cut, which toured across the United States.